 65. Don’t split a check.

 66. If you come from money, embrace it.
-We live in a world that rewards intelligence, creativity, and risk-taking.
+We live in a world that rewards intelligence, hard work, creativity, and risk-taking.

 67. When a bartender buys you a round, tip double.